kognise/obsidian-aviation/FAR/Volume 3/I Airports/0158 Passenger facility charges (pfc's).md

 \(D\) To institute an increase of any amount if the original approved amount of the project was less than \$1,000,000 and if the amended approved amount of the project remains below \$1,000,000; or

-\(E\) To establish a new class of carriers under §158.11 or amend any such class previously approved; or
+\(E\) To establish a new class of carriers under [[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.11   Public agency request not to require collection of PFC's by a class of air carriers or foreign air carriers or for service to isolated communities.|§158.11]] or amend any such class previously approved; or

 \(F\) To delete an approved project.

-\(2\) A copy of any comments received from the processes in paragraph (b)(1)(A) of this section for the carrier consultation and the opportunity for public comment in accordance with §§158.23 and 158.24;
+\(2\) A copy of any comments received from the processes in paragraph (b)(1)(A) of this section for the carrier consultation and the opportunity for public comment in accordance with §[[Volume 3/I Airports/0158 Passenger facility charges (pfc's).md#§158.23   Consultation with air carriers and foreign air carriers.|§158.23]] and 158.24;

 \(3\) The public agency's reasons for continuing despite any objections;